pandeykumar/wkshop1-docker/README.md

 This should create an image of your application and stored on local repository.

-3. Verify that image is created and stored in the local repository
+3. Verify that the image is created and stored in the local repository

 ```docker images```